broadinstitute/stp_segmentation_wdl/README.md

 This repository contains WDL scripts that will be used to run cell segmentation workflows on [Terra](https://terra.bio/).

-## Quick Overview: WDL, Docker, and Cromwell
+## Quick Overview: WDL, Docker, and Miniwdl

 #### What is WDL (Workflow Description Language)?